logzio/logzio-azure-blob/README.md

 ### 2. Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana/discover?).
-Any logs sent from this point on should appear under the type `blobStorage`.
+Please note that only logs sent from this point on would be sent and appear under the type `blobStorage`.

 If you still don’t see your logs, see [log shipping troubleshooting](https://docs.logz.io/user-guide/log-shipping/log-shipping-troubleshooting.html).